Reykjavik Travel Information

 Most business in Iceland tends to take place in the capital, Reykjavik.
 Business meetings tend to be formal, with smart dress essential.
 It is worth handing out business cards, and initial greetings are usually accompanied by a handshake.
 Punctuality should be respected.
 Meetings are usually conducted in English when dealing with foreigners.
 It is worth noting that Icelanders generally go by their first name, and telephone directory listings are alphabetical by first name.
 Business hours are usually from 8am to 4pm (summer) and 9am to 5pm (winter).
 Most offices are closed on weekends.

 The international country code for Iceland is +354.
-The outgoing code is 00, followed by the relevant country code (e.g., 0027 for South Africa).
+The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not in use.
 Note that Icelanders are listed by their first name in the telephone directory, not the last.
-Iceland has the highest per capital mobile phone use in the world with GSM networks and there are roaming agreements with most international mobile phone companies.
+GSM networks cover most of the island and there are roaming agreements with most international mobile phone companies.
 Iceland Telecom rents mobile phones to visitors.
 There are numerous Internet cafes around the country.

 Travellers to Iceland over 18 years do not have to pay duty on 200 cigarettes or 250g of other tobacco products.
 Travellers over 20 years are also allowed 1 litre spirits and 1 litre wine, or 1 litre spirits and 6 litres beer; or 1 litre wine and 6 litres beer; or 2.25 litres wine; and food items up to 3kg not exceeding kr13,000.
 Permits from Post & Telecom Authorities are required for cordless phones, remote controls or radio transmitters, but not for a GSM mobile phone.
 Prohibited items include narcotics and drugs, meat products, weapons and powdered or moist snuff.